LordDetson/batch-copy-to/README.md

 ![GUI](https://github.com/LordDetson/batch-copy-to/blob/main/GUI.png)

-Improvements:
+Future improvements:
-* Improve the validation of paths and files.
+* Improve the validation of paths and files. (in progress)
-* Add validation and filtering for reading the file list.
+* Add validation and filtering for reading the file list. (in progress)
 * Implement a progress bar.
-* Add text style to the message area.
+* Add text style to the message area. (in progress)
 * Add file size in the message area.
 * Refactoring the code.
 * Add icons and tool tips to choose buttons.
-* Fix enabling/disabling the Copy button.
+* Fix enabling/disabling the Copy button. (in progress)
+* Implemente console tool